daviddelusenet/react-workshop/README.md

 - **Learning curve can be steep**

-  When you don't have a lot of previous experience with JavaScript, Webpack and/or ES6 features it might be hard to get into React.
+  When you don't have a lot of previous experience with Webpack, JavaScript and/or ES6 features it might be hard to get into React.

 Now that you know some of the advantages and disadvantages of React **let's get coding!**